nicklafferty/craftycody/content/crochet/pattern-review-the-lovey-dovey-sweater.md

 \-I used a "G" (4.25mm) hook throughout the _entire_ pattern.

-\-For the **Sleeves** section: I did 42 rows before starting the decreasing rows that make the cuffs.
+\-For the **Sleeves** section: I did 42 rounds before starting the decreasing rows that make the cuffs.

 \-I did 2 rounds of decreases to make the cuffs tighter